 - Place 3-4 slices of bacon on top of the cabbage rolls

-- Put Sauerkraut on top of the bacon
+- Place enough sauerkraut on top of the bacon to cover

 - Continue to layer Cabbage Rolls, Bacon and Sauerkraut